nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/Architecture.png" width="600"><br>
 _Figure 2.1.1 : Architecture Diagram_

-The **_Architecture Diagram_** given above explains the high-level design of the App.
+The **_Architecture Diagram_** above explains the high-level design of the App.
-Given below is a quick overview of each component.
+Below is a quick overview of each component.

 > Tip: The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
 > To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.